QASymphony/appium-samples/README.md

 const { execSync } = require('child_process');
 let isWin = process.platform == "win32";

-// absolute path to pytest executable.
+// path to pytest executable.
-// it is highly recommended to enter the full path to pytest executable.
+// it is highly recommended to enter the absolute path to pytest executable.
 Otherwise, make sure pytest
 // was added to system' environment variable dependent on your Operating System const pytestExecutablePath = 'pytest';